Academic Integrity Resources

 Use of University computing resources is also subject to the University’s Student Code of Conduct, including academic integrity, the University’s Sexual Misconduct/Sexual Assault Policy, and all other generally applicable University policies.
 Please refer to Section III, Tufts University Information Stewardship Policy for Students in Arts and Sciences and Engineering.

 K. For More Information

 If you have questions about the legality of your use of University computing resources, it is best to ask before proceeding.
-You can get general information (but not specific legal advice) from the Dean of Student Affairs Office: 617-627-3158.
+You can get general information (but not specific legal advice) from the Dean of Students Office: 617-627-3158.

 In addition, you can find more information on these and related topics at the following websites: